-- (a) A request for issuance of a subpoena must be issued and filed with the clerk of court at least 10 days before the desired appearance date, unless a different deadline is set by the court in the pre-trial or other order. - (b) In the case of a settlement, counsel on whose client's behalf the witness has been asked to testify should make reasonable efforts to notify the witness.
+(a) A request for issuance of a subpoena shall be filed with the clerk of court at least ten days before the desired appearance date, unless a different deadline is set by the court in the pre-trial or other order.

+(b) In the case of a settlement, counsel on whose client's behalf the witness has been asked to testify should make reasonable efforts to notify the witness.
+Adopted April 1, 2002, effective April 1, 2002.